Xetibo/ReSet-Doc/sections/existing_projects/dynamic_libraries.typ

 Hyprland provides a find function for this use case, making it easy to create hooks.
 The destination function is the function you would like to implement instead of the original functionality.
 Note that the original function can still be called at any point within your new function.
-In @hyprland_hook_wiki, the additional functionality was added before the call to the original function.
+In the official example from Hyprland, the additional functionality was added before the call to the original function. @hyprland_hook_wiki

+#pagebreak()

 In @hyprlandmempatching, the copying of the plugin-defined function is analyzed.